punund/20ful/README.md

 All special variables contain HTML and therefore must be passed in unsafe mode.
-Default template `system` is always present, and just renders the body, so you may want to name your first template "system".
+Default template `system` is always present, and just renders the body, so you may want to name your first template "system" to override it.

 ### layout: _string_